OpenEuphoria/euphoria-mvc/README.md

 ### Templates

-Build you views in simple HTML and then easily render your models to the page.
+Build your views in simple HTML and then easily render your models to the page.

 ### Routing